lookit/lookit-docs/docs/source/install-django-project.rst

 ``lookit-api`` is the codebase for Experimenter and Lookit, excluding the actual studies themselves.
 Any functionality you see as a researcher or a participant (e.g., signing up, adding a child, editing or deploying a study, downloading data) is part of the ``lookit-api`` repo.
-The Experimenter platform is the part of this project for designing and administering research studies, meant for researchers.
-The Lookit platform is participant-facing, where users can signup and take part in studies.
 This project is built using Django and PostgreSQL.
 (The studies themselves use Ember.js; see Ember portion of codebase, `ember-lookit-frameplayer <https://github.com/lookit/ember-lookit-frameplayer>`__.), It was initially developed by the `Center for Open